 Cash money guarantees that you will give a happy couple the most bang for your buck.
 The newlyweds can use that gift for wherever the need is greatest.
 Perhaps it can help pay for a honeymoon.
-Responsible young folks might use it to jump start a housing down payment.
+Responsible young folks might use it to jump start a housing down payment or just store in their high interest savings account.
+(I prefer those at online banks – see our Tangerine review and promo code article for more details.)
 At the very least it can offset the costs of a wedding.
 (Although your wedding costs and honeymoon will be well within your budget after you read the rest of our wedding articles right?)

 How to Remain Tactful While Asking for Money as a Preferred Wedding Gift